bruab/bruab.github.io/_posts/2023-12-31-i-just-sell-books.md

 For one, I'd make all my existing courses free, forever, and make sure that they encourage people to buy my books.

-I might make more courses in the future—_if_ I reasonably believe that the course will get people to uby one of my books.
-But I wouldn't charge for the courses—unless I somehow conclude that _charging_ for the course will lead to more book sales than not charging.
+I might make more courses in the future—_if_ I decide making a course will get people to buy one of my books.
+But I wouldn't charge for the courses—unless I somehow conclude that _charging_ for the course will lead to more book sales.

 Same goes for online events, or even communities—anything goes, if it helps with book sales.